N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ## Enum

-I have got a credential to start the machine that is **carlos:Pentesting01** using this account let's stat an initial enumerations
+I have got a credential to start the machine that is **carlos:Pentesting01** using this account let's start an initial enumeration

 ![](/posts/DACL1/1.png)
 ![](/posts/DACL1/2.png)